 Why this Series?

 Katrina and I were chatting a couple of weeks ago.
-Though she is a skilled Tableau Developer and Snowflake user, she mentioned that she couldn’t find many details on optimizing performance on Tableau when using Snowflake as the underlying source.
+Though she is a skilled Tableau Developer and Snowflake user, she mentioned that she couldn’t find many details on optimizing performance on Tableau when using the Snowflake Data Cloud as the underlying source.
 When should you have a live connection versus extract?
 How do you maximize performance once you decide on one over the other?

 I didn’t know of any explicit resources either.
 However, I have had to fill this role for numerous clients.
 I have provided recommendations and training on optimizing performance from Tableau to Snowflake on multiple projects.
 We decided consolidating the information in one location to help ask as many people as possible was a good idea.